concordion/concordion-markdown-extension/README.md

 # Concordion Markdown

-__Note:__ This extension is in development, and the syntax may change as we continue to evolve it.
+__Note:__ This extension is in active development, and the syntax may change as we continue to evolve it.

 ## Philosophy
 [Markdown](https://daringfireball.net/projects/markdown/) provides an easy-to-read and easy-to-write syntax for converting plain text to structured XHTML.